Wildlife & Animals – Nyika NP

 Best Time for Wildlife Viewing

-Wildlife viewing is good throughout the year in Nyika.
-November to May are the best months to come here as this is the warmest time of the year.
-June to August tends to be very cold (which makes the otherwise popular night drives challenging), and some animals tend to move to lower altitudes at that time.
+Wildlife viewing in Nyika is good throughout the year.
+The best months to visit are from November to May, as this is the warmest time of the year.
+From June to August, it tends to be pleasant by day but very cold after dark, which makes the otherwise popular night drives more challenging.

 Wildlife Rating